demirantay/notebook/web-development/level-1.md

 - [X]  Project: Pick a template from [here](https://freebiesbug.com/psd-freebies/website-template/), [here](http://www.free-css.com/free-css-templates) or [here](http://www.os-templates.com/free-website-templates) and implement the frontend of a website with it as your inspiration (do not use its assets)
 - ~~[ ] Book: [You Don't Know JS: Types & Grammar](https://github.com/getify/You-Dont-Know-JS/blob/master/types%20&%20grammar/README.md#you-dont-know-js-types--grammar)~~
 - [ ] Article: MDN's Object Oriented Programming and Client API's articles on the offical docs.
+- [ ] Project: MOOC's from University of Helsinki
 - [ ] Project: Update the portfolios Skills section add the images of the skills you have.
 You can change the stars to some design orange patterns.
 And make the pinned works section project display nicer. [look at this page](https://davemachado.com/)
 - ~~[ ] Book: [You Don't Know JS: Async & Performance](https://github.com/getify/You-Dont-Know-JS/blob/master/async%20&%20performance/README.md#you-dont-know-js-async--performance)~~
 - [ ] Project: Select an API from [Todd Motto's API List](https://github.com/toddmotto/public-apis) and build a frontend-only application powered by data fetched from the API you chose.